Escola Superior Náutica Infante Dom Henrique: History

+The first institutionalized courses for merchant marine officers began as part of the Royal Naval Academy (Academia Real de Marinha) in 1779.
+They were then transferred to the Polytechnic School of Lisbon (Escola Politécnica de Lisboa) in 1837, and then to the Naval School in 1911.
-A school meant specifically for the instruction of merchant marine officers was created in 1924, then as a branch of the Naval School (up to this point civilian seafarers underwent the same training as their military counterparts).

-In 1936, the Nautical School separated itself from the Naval School, transferring it to the Direcção-Geral de Marinha (Directorate-General of the Navy), near Praça do Comércio.
+An institution meant specifically for the instruction of merchant marine officers - the Nautical School - was created in 1924, (then as a branch of the Naval School).
+In 1936 it separated itself from the Naval School and was transferred to the Directorate-General of the Navy (Direcção-Geral de Marinha), near Praça do Comércio.

 The first mention, by dispatch, of a need to construct a new nautical school was issued in 1956.

-In 1960, the Portuguese President, Américo Thomaz, promulgated Decree 43245 (18 October), recognizing the need to provide decent schools for the merchant marine, a preparatory school for nautical officials and schools for mechanics; there was a need for training to support sailors and officers.
+In 1960, the Portuguese President, Américo Tomás, promulgated Decree 43245 (18 October), recognizing the need to provide decent schools for the merchant marine, a preparatory school for nautical officials and schools for mechanics; there was a need for training to support sailors and officers.
 It was considered advantageous that these schools be constructed on the same site, justifying the construction of the Infante D. Henrique Nautical School.

 By the end of the 1960s, the DNISP Delegação das Novas Instalações para os Serviços Públicos (New Installations Delegations for Public Services), a department of the DGEMN Direção-Geral de Edifícios e Monumentos Nacionais (Directorate General for Buildings and National Monuments), was given the charge of selecting and acquiring the land for the new building, in addition to conduct studies and various projects.

 The first phase of the construction began in 1970, and concluded in 1972.
-The second phase of the project involved the construction of Escola de Mestrança e Marinhagem (Master Seamen and Seafaring School), boarding school and installations.
+The second phase of the project involved the construction of Escola de Mestrança e Marinhagem (Boatswain and Sailors School), boarding school and installations.
 The preparatory for the merchant marine had a capacity for 350 students, and was officially considered an institution of higher education in the same year.

-In 1974, the title of the school was passed into the Ministério dos Transportes e das Comunicações (Ministry of Transports and Communications).